 - Do Disneyland & Universal Studios Hollywood Both Have On-Site Hotels?

 - Does Disneyland or Universal Studios Hollywood Have Better Evening Entertainment?

 How Much Are Tickets?

-There are some differences with the tickets and what they include as you can get special bundles and multi-day tickets.
+There are some differences between the tickets and what they include as you can get special bundles and multi-day tickets.
 You may also find a great package with your accommodation and tickets included.

 Universal Studios Hollywood

-Universal Studios Hollywood is very straight forward with its ticketing system and offers up 3 options.
-The prices can vary depending on the time of day you go, if you buy your tickets on the gate and whether you are visiting in the off-season or not.
+Universal Studios Hollywood is very straightforward with its ticketing system and offers up to 3 options.
+The prices can vary depending on the time of day you go, if you buy your tickets at the gate and whether you are visiting in the off-season or not.

 One day park ticket between $109 and $129 + tax per person, you can get a 2-day park ticket at between $149 and $169 + tax per person.

 If you really want to have a once in a lifetime trip you can look at getting the VIP experience ticket at $349 + tax per person.
 There is also the option to add on an express pass to your day at $50 + tax per person.
 This can increase during peak times much like the ticket prices.